Bobby Espinosa

-Bobby Espinosa was an influential and important part of the Latin rock scene in Los Angeles from the late 1960s to the 2000s.
+Bobby Espinosa (April 29, 1949 – February 27, 2010) was an influential and important part of the Latin rock scene in Los Angeles from the late 1960s to the 2000s.
 He was a founding member of El Chicano.

 Background

-Espinosa was born on April 29, 1949 in Los Angeles County.
-At a young age he was influenced by Salsa music in a big way.
+Espinosa was born on April 29, 1949, in Los Angeles County.
+At a young age he became very influenced by Salsa music.
 His parents, especially his mother would dance to Tito Puente.

 Death

 Having been ill for some time, Espinosa died on February 27, 2010, aged 60, at White Memorial hospital in East Los Angeles.
 He was survived by his son Bobby Espinosa Jr. and daughter Reyna Espinosa, six grandchildren as well as other family members that include a brother and sister.

 Musical career

 Espinosa was said to have his own unique sound.
 He had a percussive approach to playing the Hammond B-3 organ for which he is recognized by some of his peers, people and fans from Los Angeles.
 He is regarded as an icon in the Chicano community.